 Mutual funds are less risky than individual stock since they are diversified investments.
 But the potential for reward is lower with funds.

 Fees are a big drawback to actively managed mutual funds.
 If you choose to invest in these funds you will be paying for the managers salary…in addition to fees like the 12b-1 which go back to your broker.
 Fees are the main reason why index mutual funds or ETFs are usually better options.
+If you're concerned about how much you might be paying in mutual fund fees, check out this free tool called FeeX which will scan your portfolio and tell you how much you're losing to fees.

 What is an ETF?